Crown Hotel, Sydney: Significance

 The Crown Hotel is significant as a fine and largely intact example of the style used in Australian corner hotels.
 The existing hotel continues the tradition of an earlier hotel of the same name on the site.
 The building is also significant for the strong contribution it makes to the character of the immediate area and for the aesthetic relationship it has with the Victorian buildings in Goulburn Street.
-It is one of only three hotels in the style located within the city; the others are the Forbes Hotel (on the corner of York Street and King Street opposite the Grace Building) and the Chamberlain Hotel (on the corner of Pitt Street and Campbell Street near the Capitol Theatre).
-The building has significance as part of the network of small purpose built hotels providing a social / recreational venue and budget accommodation located within a short distance from Central Station, and reflects the social character of the area during the early years of the 20th century.
+It is one of only three hotels in the style located within the city; the others are the Forbes Hotel on the corner of York and King streets and the Chamberlain Hotel on the corner of Pitt and Campbell streets.
+The building has significance as part of the network of small purpose built hotels providing a social / recreational venue and budget accommodation located within a short distance from Central station and reflects the social character of the area during the early years of the 20th century.